-Hoarding is marked by a compulsive accumulation of usually worthless possessions — and a corresponding inability to discard anything.
+Hoarding is a compulsive tendency to accumulate worthless possessions and an inability to throw anything away.
 Hoarding distresses families and angers neighbors.
 Hoarding has received a lot of exposure due to reality television.

-The cleanup process for a hoarding situation depends a lot on the type of hoarding that’s occurred.
-Hoarding magazines is a different situation that hoarding cats or dogs where animal feces and urine is involved.
-Hoarding can create a serious health risk for the cleanup process.
-Cleanup technicians risk exposure to serious pathogens such as Hanta virus, Histoplasmosis and Staph bacteria such as MRSA and E. coli.
+Hoarding cleanup services depend a lot on the type of hoarding.
+Hoarding magazines is different than hoarding cats or dogs, where animal feces and urine are involved.
+Hoarding can create a severe health risk during hoarder cleanup in Washington and Oregon.
+Cleanup technicians risk exposure to serious pathogens such as Hanta virus, Histoplasmosis, and Staph bacteria such as MRSA and E. coli.

-First, we remove and dispose of any unsalvageable materials, following local, state and federal regulations for hazardous materials.
-Next, we help the customer go through their belongings, deciding which items will be kept, donated, or disposed of.
-Finally, we sanitize, clean and deodorize the entire area, using proprietary cleaning solutions and processes, to help protect the property value.
+We start hoarding cleanup by disposing of unsalvageable materials per local, state, and federal guidelines for hazardous material disposal.
+Next, we help the customer go through their belongings, deciding which items to keep, donate, or throw away.
+Finally, we sanitize, clean, and deodorize everything with proven cleaning solutions and techniques to protect property value and restore health and safety.

 Call us at 1-877-524-6411 if you need discreet hoarding cleanup or clutter clean-up in Washington and Oregon.

 Trauma Scene Cleanup | Crime Scene Cleanup | Unattended Death Cleanup | Accidental Death Cleanup | Homicide Suicide Cleanup | Fire Damage Cleanup | Hoarding Cleanup | Homeless Camp Cleanup | Infectious Disease Cleanup | Mold Cleanup | Vehicle Cleanup | Water Damage Cleanup